mozaid123/DATA-MANAGEMENT-PROJECT-2023---GROUP-3/README.md

 # RENT PRICES IN LIEGE
-Note : The final presentation and Jupyter notebook will be available later today (05/06/2023) due to some last minute inconviences with the code, thank you for understanding

 ## Files

 The Excel files contain the data collected from our two data sources (kotaliege.be and immoweb.be) through our webscraping endeavours
 All our analysis is grouped in one single .ipyib file containing all the different steps of our project with insights on results
-The pdf file contains our final presentation on which we will lean to present our findings
+The pptx file contains our final presentation on which we will lean to present our findings.

 ## Motivation